thomst/django-minke/docs/source/docs/setup.rst

 ......
 Minke uses fabric to realize remote-execution.
 Fabric itself is build on invoke (command-execution) and paramiko (ssh-connections).
 Fabric and invoke are highly configurable.
-Please see :doc:`../fabricintegration` for more informations about how to configure fabric within a minke-project.
+Please see :doc:`fabricintegration` for more informations about how to configure fabric within a minke-project.